 What is a Bridge Program?

 IGEN, the ACS, AGU and APS are partnering with higher education institutions that have Bridge Programs to increase the number of physical science graduate degrees earned by Black, Latinx, American Indian, Pacific Islander, Alaskan Native and Native Hawaiian students who are U.S. citizens or permanent residents.

 Bridge Programs invite promising senior undergraduates or bachelor degree recipients in the physical sciences (astronomy, chemical engineering, chemistry, geoscience, physics, or closely related fields) to participate in one-to-two year transitional graduate programs or traditional graduate programs.
 Some transition programs are post-baccalaureate programs that provide research experience, advanced coursework, mentoring, and coaching to prepare a graduate school application while others are traditional graduate programs.

 Bridge Program elements vary from institution to institution.
 IGEN partners identify academic departments that are committed to providing intentional support, mentoring, and access to resources that enable their graduate students to thrive.

 How to Apply

 In order to ensure that applicants are considered by the programs of greatest interest to them, it is recommended that you apply through the traditional graduate application process for these graduate programs.
 If for some reason, that process does not work, you are encouraged to apply through the free IGEN Bridge Application system.

 Eligibility for the disciplinary society bridge programs varies; however, for all the programs applicants must:

 - be a U.S. citizen or permanent resident (some programs may consider students who are part of the DACA program)

-- Have at least a bachelor’s degree in chemistry, biochemistry, chemical engineering, physics, biophysics, applied physics, engineering physics, astrophysics, geoscience and other closely related disciplines
+- have a bachelor’s degree in chemistry, chemical engineering, physics, Earth and space sciences or related disciplines

 - not have a PhD